Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 ## D. Students of other schools
 ### a.
 Mourad BELKHASSEM

+Mourad BELKHASSEM lives in Vierzon, he cames by car at 8:50AM, he takes the elevator just after entering in the school, he stays all day at the second floor before taking back the escalator at 5:05PM and leaving the school at 5:07PM.

 ### b.
 Virginie GARCIA
 ### c.
 Benoit HENOQUE
 ### d.
 Kevin LAUTO